spacetelescope/jwst_magic/README.md

 Installation notes
 ------------------
-This package is developed in a Python ≥3.7 environment.
+This package was developed in a Python ≥3.7 environment.

 ##### To install